 However, the cannabis industry is making steady steps toward mainstream institutional acceptance.
 And especially with the U.S.-China trade war heating up, even conservative administrations can’t afford overlooking a key revenue-maker.

 A common stereotype about legal-cannabis advocates is that they have ulterior motives for their product evangelism.
 Although that could be the case, one thing is undeniable: many, if not most top marijuana penny stocks focus on botany’s medicinal aspect.

-That’s not to say you should jump on MPXEF stock without worries.
+That’s not to say you should jump on MPXOF stock without worries.
 The company isn’t what you would consider fundamentally sound.
-Still, with relatively-stable market performance and an impressive growth rate, speculators will want to keep close tabs on MPX.
+Still, with relatively stable market performance and an impressive growth rate, speculators will want to keep close tabs on MPX.

 Supreme Cannabis Company (SPRWF)

-While most marijuana stocks received a sentiment lift following the midterm elections, Canada has actually forged the path forward.
-Earlier this year, our northern neighbor became the first G7 nation to approve recreational weed.
-As a result, the lion’s share of marijuana penny stocks are based in Canada.
+When Canada became the first G7 nation to approve recreational weed in October 2018, it actually forged the path forward for marijuana startups.
+As a result, the lion’s share of marijuana penny stocks is based in Canada.